aaronbloomfield/ccc/hws/dappintro/index.md

 geth --identity "mst3k" --datadir /path/to/ethprivate --networkid 12345678 --maxpeers 1 --nodiscover --syncnode full --gcmode "archive" \
      --vmdebug --http --http.corsdomain="https://remix.ethereum.org" --http.api web3,eth,debug,personal,net --allow-insecure-unlock
 ```

+As mentioned above, you may have to add another parameter or two if you are using the desktop version.
+And you should save this in a shell script or batch file.

 Moving forward, this will be the standard command to start a geth node; later assignments will add yet more flags; as before, we recommend that you put that command in a shell script or batch file.
 The backslash (`\`) is to handle word wrap on the page -- those two lines work on Linux and Mac OS X, but you may have to put it all on one line and removing the backslash (`\`) in Windows.
 This will start the local node.
 In particular, you will see a line that says, "HTTP server started", which is what our additional options did.
 Note that these particular options will only allow Remix that is running -- either as a stand-alone IDE or through the browswer -- *on the same machine* to connect.
 So you can't run geth in VirtualBox (or on Amazon AWS) and Remix on your host machine, for example.